Buttermilk Biscuits

 • Room temperature: Place the cooled biscuits in an airtight container.
 They’ll stay fresh for 1-3 days.

-• Freezer: Put the cooled biscuits on a cookie sheet, then place in the freezer.
-Once the biscuits are solid, put them in a freezer safe container/Ziploc bag.
+• Freezer: Put the cooled biscuits on a cookie sheet, then place them in the freezer.
+Once the biscuits are solid, put them in a freezer-safe container/Ziploc bag.
 Freeze for up to 3 months.

 FREEZE.
-Make these biscuits ahead of time and freeze the cut dough.
+Though best when frozen after you have baked them, the dough can be frozen to bake later Make these biscuits ahead of time and freeze the cut dough.

 • Label and freeze for up to 3 months.

-Golden flaky Buttermilk Biscuits are melt-in-your-mouth delicious.
+This golden flaky buttermilk biscuits recipe is melt-in-your-mouth delicious.
 Enjoy them on their own, with jam, or smothered in gravy!

 Ingredients